SmartData-Polito/multimodal-ae-for-networking/README.md

 The datasets used in the paper can be downloaded from [INSERT URL HERE] using the password provided.
 These datasets are:

-- MIRAGE: a dataset of network traffic flows for mobile app classification, with 44,000 samples and 16 classes.
+- `MIRAGE`: a dataset of network traffic flows for mobile app classification, with 44,000 samples and 16 classes.
-- DARKNET: a dataset of IP addresses for classifying groups based on coordinates, with 14,000 samples and 13 + 1 classes.
+- `DARKNET`: a dataset of IP addresses for classifying groups based on coordinates, with 14,000 samples and 13 + 1 classes.
-- ISCX: a dataset of network flows for traffic type classification, with 609 samples and 5 classes.
+- `ISCX`: a dataset of network flows for traffic type classification, with 609 samples and 5 classes.

 We provide the datasets in preprocessed form, using TSTAT to extract both quantities and entities.
 The notebooks in this repository show how to extract these features from the raw data.